-Make sure your accommodations are in a safe area.
+- Make sure your accommodations are in a safe area.
 Wherever possible, try to share a room with someone you know.

-Never open your door to anyone without confirming the visitor’s identity.
+- Never open your door to anyone without confirming the visitor’s identity.
 Assailants often disguise themselves as repair or delivery persons to gain entry.

-Avoid sightseeing in isolated areas.
+- Avoid sightseeing in isolated areas.
 Beware of petty criminals who target tourists.
 They may work individually or in teams, sometimes by pretending to help you or by causing a distraction to steal your belongings.

 If you are assaulted or threatened abroad

-If you are unable to go to the police immediately, record all details and, if possible, have photographs taken of your injuries.
+- If you are unable to go to the police immediately, record all of the details you can remember about the attack and the attacker.

-To help cope with the trauma, discuss the incident with family and friends or with a professional.
+- To help cope with the trauma, discuss the incident with family and friends or with a professional.

-- Help you contacting relatives or friends.
+- help you contact relatives or friends

 If the offender is arrested